kuzudb/kuzu-docs/src/content/docs/system-requirements.md

 ## Rust

 Kùzu's Rust API is closely linked with Kùzu's C++ API.
 By default it compiles the C++ library from source, and the build process has been tested on Windows using MSVC, and macOS and Linux using GCC.
 If linking to the release binaries (see [here](https://docs.rs/kuzu/latest/kuzu/#building)), the restrictions mentioned for the C++ API above apply.

+## Go

+Kùzu's Go API is a wrapper around the C API, and is currently for MacOS and Linux only.
+It's recommended to use a minimum Go version of 1.20.
+Windows support is planned for a future release.